kianga722/cnotify/README.md

-Test using API data to:
+Test using API data to
 -Display events on a website
 -Send automated notification e-mails